ArcBlock/abt-did-spec/README.md

 ### Read DID

 To read a DID, one just need to send a GRPC request to ABT network.
 The structure of the request is described as follow.
 The `address` filed is the DID to query.
 If the `keys` field is omitted, entire account states will be returned.
+The `height` field can be used to retrieve the older version of the DID documents.
+If it is omitted, the latest one will be returned.

 ```
 message RequestGetAccountState {
   string address = 1;
   repeated string keys = 2;
+  uint64 height = 3;
 }
 ```